CHAPTER 700 University Advancement

 740.3.3 - Campus Events:

-Cal Poly sponsored cultural events (arts, music, theatre, lectures) and student sponsored events open to the public are publicized in coordination with Media Relations, working with a designated person within each area.
-Other affiliated organizations shall coordinate with Media Relations as appropriate to promote and market their events.
+Cal Poly-sponsored cultural events (arts, music, theatre, lectures) and student-sponsored events open to the public are publicized in coordination with UCM, working with a designated person within each area.
+Other affiliated organizations shall coordinate with UCM as appropriate to promote and market their events.

 740.3.4 - Media and Crisis Response:

-At the direction of the Office of the President and in coordination with University Advancement, the director of Media Relations is responsible for the University’s response to media reports, ranging from rumors to crisis communications, and including coordination of information flows, drafting of public statements, and ensuring that public information is accurate and timely.
-In the event of a crisis or serious incident, the director of Media Relations will coordinate media liaison duties with the University’s crisis management team and the Office of the President.
+At the direction of the vice president of UCM and in coordination with the Office of the President, the assistant vice president for communications and media relations is responsible for the university’s response to media reports, ranging from rumors to crisis communications, and including coordination of information flows, drafting of public statements, and ensuring that public information is accurate and timely.
+In the event of a crisis or serious incident, the Vice President of UCM and the assistant vice president for communications and media relations will coordinate media liaison duties with the university’s crisis management team and the Office of the President.

 Back to top